 Craving something sweet but have limited time to spend in the kitchen?
 These classic Australian Lamington Truffles are the shortcut to Australia’s iconic lamington cake.
 These are bite-sized, no-baked, and ready in under 30 minutes, carry all the nostalgic flavors — soft cake, chocolate, and coconut in a playful modern twist.
 These are perfect for holiday tables, school treats, and last-minute guests.
 They disappear fast so make a double batch and enjoy!
+These sweet bites pair beautifully with a warm drink like Flat White for a perfect café-style treat at home.

 The lamington is a classic Australian dessert, dating back to the early 1900s and named after Lord Lamington, a former Governor of Queensland.
 Traditionally, lamingtons are sponge cakes dipped in chocolate icing and rolled in coconut.
 But in today’s busy kitchens, the Lamington Truffle (or Lamington Ball) has emerged as a modern adaptation — bite-sized, no-baked, and often made from leftover cake or biscuits.
 They are proof of how tradition evolves without losing its charm.